 Friedrich Hayek

-First published Sat Sep 15, 2012; substantive revision Fri Apr 16, 2021
+First published Sat Sep 15, 2012; substantive revision Fri Feb 28, 2025

-This essay concentrates on this enduring theme of Hayek’s work, and a question: why would the scholar who did more than anyone in the twentieth century to advance our understanding of price signals and the emergence of spontaneous orders also be driven to claim “that social justice is a mirage” (Hayek 1978b, 57)?
+This essay concentrates mainly on this enduring theme of Hayek’s work, and on a question: why would the scholar who did more than anyone in the twentieth century to advance our understanding of price signals and the emergence of spontaneous orders also be driven to claim “that social justice is a mirage” (Hayek 1978b, 57)?

 1. Price Signals and Spontaneous Order

 Over hundreds of millions of years, order emerged in the natural world.
 How?
 It is only human to wonder.
-“Design arguments” come to mind, but like most philosophers, Hayek considers such arguments fallacious as arguments that we need to posit a designer to explain the emergence of order in nature.
+In contemplating the order of nature and of society, and moving from observation to explanation, “design arguments” come to mind, but like most philosophers, Hayek deems it fallacious to argue that we need to posit a designer to explain the emergence of order in nature.
 (See the entry on teleological arguments for God’s existence.)
-Hayek, however, was frustrated to find the same fallacy in arguments that we need to posit a designer to explain the emergence of order in society (Hayek 1960, 59).
+Hayek, however, was frustrated to find an analogously fallacious argument from design leading people to treat the emergence of order in society as requiring a designer (Hayek 1960, 59).
+Just as no one had to invent natural selection, no one had to invent the process by which natural languages evolve.
+A language is a massively path-dependent process of unending mutual adjustment.
+Language evolves spontaneously.

 It would be no exaggeration to say that social theory begins with—and has an object only because of—the discovery that there exist orderly structures which are the product of the action of many men but are not the result of human design.
 In some fields this is now universally accepted.
 Although there was a time when men believed that even language and morals had been invented by some genius of the past, everybody recognizes now that they are the outcome of a process of evolution whose results nobody foresaw or designed (Hayek 1973, 37).